1. News

 Cheaper than the competition

-Look, we all love a bargain and there is absolutely a time and place for cheap.
-R&D tax relief is definitively not the right place to go bargain hunting.
+We all appreciate value for money and there is absolutely a time and place for low cost.
+But R&D tax relief is definitively not the right place to go bargain hunting.
 Tax advice is a highly specialist endeavour with serious implications if things go wrong.

 How to challenge this marketing message: